 - Limit contact with pets and animals.

-As the number of COVID-19 patients in the community continues to increase, Baptist Health is refining its visitor access policy to protect patients, healthcare workers, and the community at large.
+Baptist Health has refined its visitor access policy to protect patients, healthcare workers, and the community at large during the COVID-19 pandemic.

 We are committed to communicating with you about your loved one’s status.
 With the patient’s permission, one designated family member will be called with updates, at least once per day, after the physician rounds.